Statistical hyperbolicity in Teichm\"uller space: Introduction

+In other words, the proportion of a triangle's perimeter that is close to the other two sides can be made arbitrarily close to $1$ in expectation.
+By contrast, note that $\Theta_\delta(\R^n)=0$ for all $\delta$, whereas $\delta$--hyperbolic spaces $X$ automatically satisfy $\Theta_\delta(X)=1$ by definition.

 We sketch here the main ideas in the proofs of the theorems.
 Theorem~\ref{thm:partiallyThickIntervalsAreClose} is put together with distance estimates coming from subsurface projections, using reverse triangle inequalities (following Masur--Minsky and Rafi), and antichain bounds (Rafi and Schleimer).
 A crucial ingredient is to show that geodesics spending a definite proportion of time in the thick part have shadows that make definite progress in the curve complex (Theorem~\ref{prop:def-prog}).
-We note that an alternate proof of this could be given using work of Hamenst\"adt instead (see Remark~\ref{hamenstadt}).

 The idea for Theorem~\ref{thm:balls} is that the separation property (P2) ensures that most pairs of geodesics will have stopped fellow-traveling in the Teichm\"uller metric by a threshold time.
 Then one would hope that, as in a hyperbolic space, the geodesic joining their endpoints would follow the first geodesic back to approximately where they separate before following the other so that its length is roughly the sum of the lengths of the two geodesics, as on the left in Figure~\ref{schematic}.